Noble Order of Saint George of Rougemont

 The Noble Order of Saint George of Rougemont was a baronial order of chivalry established around 1440 in the Free County of Burgundy.
 From the 15th through the late 18th centuries it enjoyed the protection of the Dukes of Burgundy and later the French kings.
 It was abolished in the wake of the French Revolution and became extinct after the death of the last knight in 1869.

 The order has been revived at least twice in the 20th and 21st centuries.
-A confraternity under the name now exists with members in France, Germany, Japan and other countries.

 Origin (1440)

 The noble Brotherhood of Saint George was created around 1300 by the rulers of the Free County of Burgundy in order to assemble Burgundian nobles of chivalric lineage.
 Its insignia was a medal of St. George on horseback slaying a dragon.
 This order was destroyed by wars and lapsed by the end of the 14th century.

 The order was restored as a baronial confraternity around 1390 or 1440 by Philibert de Mollans, squire to the Duke of Burgundy.
 According to tradition, he had made a pilgrimage to the Holy Land and brought back a relic of Saint George.
 The statutes of the order are known: members were required to prove 16 quarters of nobility and 10 degrees of nobility in the male line, birth in Franche-Comté, and Catholic religion.
 They had to be 16 years of age and donate 300 livres.
 A governor general was elected for life by the knights.
 Other officers included a chancellor, a treasurer and two secretaries.
 Assemblies were held every year on 22 April, the eve of Saint George.

 Unlike military orders and royal orders such as the Order of Saint Michael, which were directly attached to a monarch, the Noble Order of Saint George of Rougemont was a rare example of a voluntary confraternity of gentlemen in a province of the Ancien Régime.